 By Julie Ross Godar on November 18, 2014

 BlogHer Original Post

-[Editor's Note: Are you a homemade crust user or a store-bought crust user?
-In this post from our archives, I put some store-bought crusts through their paces (and updated the prices for 2013). --Julie]
+Are you a homemade crust user or a store-bought crust user?
+I put some store-bought crusts through their paces, and updated the prices for 2014.

 But I have been known to buy refrigerated or frozen pie dough.
 Rather often.
 It's not that pie crust from scratch is hard (though it's picky), but it does require advance planning, refrigeration time and the dirtying of several bowls and such.
 And if you're like me, it also makes your workspace look like a giant snow globe.
 I'm not so tidy with the flour.

-Of course, store-bought crusts are built to withstand the trip from factory to store to fridge to pie pan -- they're not going to have that delicate balance of flakiness and tenderness and workability that makes for crust nirvana.
+Of course, store-bought crusts must withstand the trip from factory to store to fridge to pie pan—they're not going to have that delicate balance of flakiness and tenderness and workability that makes for crust nirvana.
 On the other hand, no snow globe.
 It's a personal choice.

 So for science, I test-drove the three refrigerated pie crust doughs I found in the three grocery stores closest to my house.

 Recent Comments on Food